e-candeloro/Python-OpenCV-Utils/README.md

 - PoseDetector module to track pose keypoints

 ## Showcase
-See the jupiter notebook included in this repo to see some code examples
+See the jupiter notebook included in this repo for some code examples

 ### Pose Keypoints
 Using the PoseDetectorModule.py